still-js/stilljs-site/docs/form.md

-!!! info "Work in Progress"

-    Thee is yet a work in progress in this documentation, it means that some addiotnal content, scenarios and example are yet to be brought, nevertheless the current content cover from the basics to more elaborated scenarios.

 ### Overview
-- As known, form as one of the most ways and traditional user inputs approaches, hence, in Still.js they are part of the core features.
+- As known, form are one of the most ways and traditional user inputs approaches, hence, in Still.js they are part of the core features.

 #### What you'll learn